Catmakura/NitroCat/README.md

 | Chrome for android | 120 | 2023/12/05 |
 | Sumsung Internet | 120 | 2023/12/14 |
 | Opera for android  | 105 | 2023/11/14 |
+> [!WARNING]
+> The site will work if you use a browser other than the recommended one or an older version than the recommended one, but it may be unstable or some functions may not work.
 ## version history
 ### Beta
 Beta1